Clinical Science and Psychopathology Research Program (CSPR)

 Accreditation

-In making these statements, we are pleased to stand with other leading clinical psychology doctoral training programs that have expressed strong commitments to clinical psychological science and corresponding plans regarding accreditation.
+In making this statement, we are pleased to stand with other leading clinical psychology doctoral training programs that have expressed strong commitments to clinical psychological science and corresponding plans regarding accreditation.

 Curriculum